TASK 2.16 Microcomputer Model Refinement

-CDTC transferred $175,000 of its funds to NYSDOT for use in the 2001 National Personal Transportation Study (NPTS) allowing for approximately 1800 data samples in the Capital District.
-This will save CDTC approximately $50,000 from estimates made for the cost of a household travel survey.
+CDTC has transferred $175,000 of its funds to NYSDOT for use in the 2001 National Personal Transportation Study (NPTS).
+(The NPTS has been delayed from 2000.)
+In combination with NYSDOT's add-ons, CDTC's $175,000 commitment will allow for approximately 1800 data samples in the Capital District.
+This will save CDTC approximately $50,000 from estimates made last year for the cost of a household travel survey.
 It will also allow for consistency in data with the national data base and allow for maintenance of Capital District travel parameters in 2005 through tracking of national trends.
 Along with this approach, CDTC will tentatively plan to repeat the large scale sample again in 2010.
-Additional results of the Census journey-to-work data were received in 2002 and 2003; zonal-level information and the NPTS data are expected in 2004.

-During 2002-03, CDRPC reviewed its population projections and estimates against initial rollout of 2000 Census counts.
-In 2003-04, 2040 forecasts were prepared to help guide New Visions work.
-Estimates were refined for TAZ's and projections updated for minor civil divisions.
-CDRPC plans to pursue an effort to refine regional economic and demographic indicators for ongoing monitoring of conditions.
+During 2001-02, CDRPC will review its population projections and estimates against initial rollout of 2000 Census counts.
+Estimates will be refined for TAZ's and projections updated for minor civil divisions.
+Additionally, CDRPC plans to pursue an effort to define regional economic and demographic indicators for ongoing monitoring of conditions.

 TASK 2.29 Regional Geographic Information System